elegant-scipy/elegant-scipy/sphinx/content/ch3.md

 This shows that the body of the tiger has been split in three parts, with the rest of the image in the remaining segments.

-A region adjacency graph (RAG) is a graph in which every node represents one of the above regions, and an edge connects two nodes when they touch.
+A {abbr}`RAG` is a graph in which every node represents one
+%TODO: "above regions" -> ref to specific figure of the above regions, and an edge connects two nodes when they touch.
 For a taste of what it looks like before we build one, we'll use the `show_rag` function from scikit-image — indeed, the library that contains this chapter's code snippet!